-Music Therapy is Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
-The program open to anyone, but especially for adults and adolescents with physical, cognitive, and developmental impairments.
+Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
+The program is open to anyone, but especially for adults and adolescents with physical, cognitive, and developmental impairments.

 Sessions are offered on-site at Indian Hill, but may also be available as an outreach service to schools, nursing homes, and other agencies.
 Contact us to learn more.